revdotcom/nvidia-kaldi/NVREADME.md

 2. `datasets` - contains, for this container, a wav_conv.scp file that is structured as <file_name> <file_location> for each wav file to be transcribed
 3. `models` - pre-trained model for a given speech corpus (LibriSpeech or ASpIRE, for example)

 If you're recording your own audio, ensure that you sample at 16kHz over a Mono channel and export the audio as a wav file.
 [Audacity](https://www.audacityteam.org/download/) is a good tool to get started with your own recordings.
-You'll need to construct your own wav_conv.scp file.
+You'll need to construct your own wav.scp file.

 An example is provided below:
 ```
 1089-134686-0000 /workspace/data//LibriSpeech/test-clean/1089/134686/1089-134686-0000.wav
 1089-134686-0001 /workspace/data//LibriSpeech/test-clean/1089/134686/1089-134686-0001.wav